 On this page:

 Working remotely can be isolating or lonely.
 Make sure you keep in touch with your peers and friends.
-This is especially the case in the current COVID-19 pandemic which will, at times, see many students isolated in their homes.

 Make use of these chat tools and applications to connect with your friends and peers.
 They are a great way to check-in with each other and keep in touch.
 The conversation doesn't just have to be study-related.
 When studying remotely, it is important to keep socially connected with others.
 If you have never used one of these tools or applications before, signing up will help you keep in touch with others using the same platform.